VidhuArnav/product-tracker/README.md

   * To do this open your browser and click on the metamask extension.
   * By default the Metamask had created your account on the Ethereum Mainnet.
 We need to click on the 'Mainnet' to open a drop-down menu.
 In the dropdown we will then be able to see Ethereum test servers.
   * We need to connect to a custom RPC.
 The details can be copied from the Ganache GUI that has our local blockchain running for us.
 The default Chain Id is currently 1337 for Ganche.
-  * Once on RPC is configured on Metamask we also need to add our first account/block from the local Ganache blockchain since that is where we will have deployed our contracts by default.
+  * Once our RPC is configured on Metamask we also need to add our first account/block from the local Ganache blockchain since that is where we will have deployed our contracts by default.
 For this we copy the private key from the Ganache GUI by clicking on the key icon on the first block/account.
   * Then head on over to Metamask on the browser and click on the circular profile icon which lists all accounts in your wallet.
 Select import account and paste the  private key.
 Your Local Blockchain is now connected to the Metamask which will act as a go between the app and your wallet.

 ### Optional
 <br>One can <a href="https://www.trufflesuite.com/docs/ganache/truffle-projects/linking-a-truffle-project">show</a> our local Ganache Blockchain where our Truffle project is located in order to track transactions/deployments etc in an easier manner.
-This is also available in Metamask and as the web DApp all transactions are logged there too.
+This is also available in Metamask and as the web DApp runs all transactions are logged there too.

 ### Launch